The

 Huscroft and Dulce Huscroft.
 This includes the children of the biological or

-grandchildren or great grandchildren of Patricia Huscroft and Dulce Huscroft.
+or great grandchildren of Patricia Huscroft and Dulce Huscroft.
+This includes

-said spouses through marriage.
-To be brought into the birth family of said
+through marriage.
+To be brought into the birth family of said spouses through

-spouses through marriage, a sibling equivalent must have primarily resided with
+marriage, a sibling equivalent must have primarily resided with and been

-and been parented alongside the spouse through whom beneficiary rights are
+parented alongside the spouse through whom beneficiary rights are conferred, as

 Huscroft